OpteBiz-Inc/factomes/docs/screens/Shift.md

 layout: default
 title: Shift
 parent: Screens
-nav_order: 1
+nav_order: 4
 ---
 # Shift

 In Shift screen you have the following tabs.

 ## Line Shift
 * Line Shift screen is used to create master data related to shifts.
-Shift timings and days for a line is defined is this screen.
+Shift timings and days for a line is defined in this screen.

 ![](../../../assets/images/screens/lineshift.png)
 {: style="text-align:center;"}